Merging Technologies Highlights

 Complete workflows apply in other situations.
 If you have the technology to make the best possible recordings, why not allow audio enthusiasts to enjoy the same quality at home.
 The recent availability of DSD, DXD and other quality download files, often in multichannel, provided the final impetus to push this development into reality.

 MERGING+NADAC (Network Attached DAC) started the range of high-end audio products.
 The advantages of using an audio network are just as applicable to the home as to the studio.
 The MERGING+PLAYER now removes the computer from the living room; providing an elegant way to control a Roon core.
-Now, advanced accessory products like the MERGING+POWER are available to complete the range and provide the ultimate audio reproduction.
+Now, advanced accessory products like the MERGING+POWER and MERGING+CLOCK are available to complete the range and provide the ultimate audio reproduction.

 Multi speakers & 3D panning